evancohen/sonus-electron-boilerplate/README.md

 # sonus-electron-boilerplate
 Example of [Sonus](https://github.com/evancohen/sonus) running in electron for OSX and Linux.

 **What you get:** customizable offline hotword detection and streaming recognition for your stand-alone desktop application.
-Yay!

 ## Getting Started